riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-2.md

 First off though, to figure out what we're going to need to do, let's have a quick look at our database records with <a href="http://robomongo.org/" target="_blank">Robomongo</a>.

+#REPLACE
 <img src="../images/posts/paging-and-sorting-part-2/robo.png" class="img-responsive" />

-We can see we have 4 fields in our customer record, 3 of which we are displayed in the UI.
-Also the column names are slightly different from the table headers, so when we specify the sort field we need to keep in mind the column names in the database.
+We can see we have 5 fields in our customer records, 3 of which are displayed in the UI.
+Also the column names are slightly different from what we're using for the table headers in the UI, so when we specify the sort field we need to keep in mind the column names in the database.

-Let's start off by sorting via the surname with an order value of 1 (i.e. an ascending sort direction).
+Let's start off by sorting via surname with an order value of 1 (i.e. an ascending sort direction, -1 would result in a descending sort).

 #####/client/templates/customers/list-customers.js
 {% highlight JavaScript %}